-- D. The following provisions are intended to support the success of general education students with exceptional behavioral needs: - 1.
-Teachers assigned students with 504 plans shall have an opportunity to participate in the development of behavioral support plans of students assigned to them.
+The following provisions are intended to support the success of students with exceptional behavioral needs:

+- 1. Teachers assigned students with 504 plans shall have an opportunity to participate in the development of behavioral support plans of students assigned to them. - 2.
+The teacher(s) and building administrator, as well as other relevant staff, may meet and agree to a behavior support plan which provides for the safety and well-being of staff and other students.
+The District will provide sample behavior support plan templates to schools.

-- 2. The teacher and building administrator may meet and agree to a plan which provides for the safety and well-being of staff and other students. - 3.
-The teacher and an appropriate administrator shall meet to discuss the need for any additional resources to support students with exceptional behavior. - 4.
+- 3. The teacher and an appropriate District and/or building administrator shall meet to discuss the need for any additional resources (Examples include but are not limited to: para, BIS prof-tech support, training, supervised quiet space for student, consultation with BIS, consultation with relevant District administration, sensory supports) to support students with exceptional behavior. - 4.
 The teacher has the right to refer the student to the guidance team or make a special education referral.